sicachang/start_app_mqtt/README.md

 the `mosquitto_pub` and `mosquitto_sub` utilities for publishing and subscribing.

-## Installing
+## Download and Installing

-1. Install the appropriate installation file by confirming the operating system and bits support of your computer <https://mosquitto.org/download/>.
+1. Download the appropriate installation file by confirming the operating system and bits support of your computer <https://mosquitto.org/download/>.
 -In my case, `mosquitto-2.0.11-install-windows-x64.exe` works well on my WIN10 PC (64bits))
+2. Start your installation process, the program directory will appear in: (x86)`C:\Program Files (x86)\Mosquitto` or (x64)`C:\Program Files\Mosquitto`

 ## Quick start